This is an old revision of the document!

-In addition to the standard Lua functions, WebHMI also defines additional functions which are described in this manual.
+In addition to the standard Lua functions, WebHMI also defines additional functions which are decsribed in their respective sections below.

-For the convenience of working with registers from Lua programs, each register can be assigned a symbolic name and be accessed from Lua with this name.
-This name is specified in the register settings in the Script alias field:
+For the convenience of working with registers from Lua programs, each register can be assigned a symbolic name and be accessed from Lua already with this name.
+This name is specified in the register settings in the Alias field:

-In the example above, alias “systemTime” was used in GetReg function to read system time from internal WebHMI register with id = 1.
+In the example above, this name “systemTime” was used in GetReg function to read system time from internal WebHMI register with id = 1.

 An example of a simple script that shows the calls of some WebHMI functions: